Online Assessment – Program Rollout

 The College is eliminating the random selection process for registrants to participate in peer and practice reviews.
-Instead, all registrants will be required to complete an online, “open-book” assessment on a regular and recurring basis, approximately every five years.
-The online assessment will be used by the College to identify risks in practice and direct resources where they are most needed to help registrants provide safe and effective care.
+Instead, all registrants will be required to complete an online, “open-book” case-based assessment (CBA) on a regular and recurring basis, approximately every five years.
+The CBA will be used by the College to identify risks in practice and direct resources where they are most needed to help registrants provide safe and effective care.

 Pilot – November 22 to 26, 2022

-To ensure the online assessment is an effective regulatory tool, we are aiming to recruit approximately 200 RPs to take the online assessment as part of a pilot.
+To ensure the CBA is an effective regulatory tool, we recruited 178 RPs to take the CBA as part of a pilot.

-The online assessment will consist of around 30 situational judgement questions (“cases”).
-Each case has five answer options.
-Participants will be asked to rank the five answers from the option most aligned with the Standards to the option least aligned with the Standards.
+The CBA consisted of 30 situational judgement questions (“cases”).
+Each case had five answer options.
+Participants were asked to rank the five answers from the option most aligned with the Standards to the option least aligned with the Standards.

-The assessment portal will be available 24-hours a day from November 22 to 26, 2022.
-Pilot participants will receive a unique code to access the portal.
-After logging in, participants will have three hours to complete the assessment.
+The CBA portal was available 24-hours a day from November 22 to 26, 2022.
+Pilot participants received a unique code to access the portal.
+After logging in, participants had three hours to complete the assessment.

-The pilot assessment will help us validate the cases, test the platform, clarify instructions, and determine practical considerations, for example, how much time will be required to complete the assessment.
+The pilot assessment helped us validate the cases, test the platform, clarify instructions, and determine practical considerations, for example, how much time will be required to complete the assessment.

 Program Launch – Spring and Fall 2023